crew-sherlock/Experiment1/docs/onboarding/getting-started.md

 1. **Product Manager**: Use the project documentation to go through ARB2 during industrialization and supervise MLOps gates into production.

 1. **End User**: Use the deployed Gen AI application to evaluate their GenAI application and fine their expectations.

+## Roles and Access

+The following roles are involved in the AIGA development and usage, as defined in the [AIGA RBAC ADR](../adrs/016-AIGA-RBAC.md):

+### Maintainers

+Maintainers have full access to their repositories and are able to manage code, actions, and RBAC on their repositories.
+These include:

+- **AIGA Maintainer**: Maintains the AIGA repository.
+- **AIGA Starter Maintainer**: Maintains the AIGA-Starter repository.

+> Add a maintainer to the repository by adding them to the [AIGA Collaborators list](https://github.com/gsk-tech/AIGA/settings/access) or to [AIGA-Starter Collaborators list](https://github.com/gsk-tech/AIGA-Starter/settings/access) with an admin role.

+### Contributors

+Contributors have access to their repositories and are able to contribute to the codebase and actions.
+These include:

+- **AIGA Contributor**: Contributes to the AIGA repository.
+- **AIGA Starter Contributor**: Contributes to the AIGA-Starter repository.

+> Add a contributor to the repository by adding them to the [AIGA Collaborators list](https://github.com/gsk-tech/AIGA/settings/access) or to [AIGA-Starter Collaborators list](https://github.com/gsk-tech/AIGA-Starter/settings/access) with a write role.

+### Users

+Users can trigger actions and use the AIGA-Starter repository.
+This includes:

+- **AIGA Starter User**: Triggers actions and uses the AIGA-Starter repository.

+> Add an AIGA Starter User by adding them to the [AIGA-Users team](https://github.com/orgs/gsk-tech/teams/aiga-users)